WSE-research/microservice-updater/README.md

 ## Installation
-Before starting the service create the file `api-keys.json` in the project's root directory.
+Before starting the service create the file `api-keys.json` in the projects' `services` subdirectory.
 There you have to add the API keys as a list of strings.
 If this file isn't provided, the service will generate a random key.

 The service requires a valid SSL certificate.
 Please edit the `.env` file